-Patients, who in the past might have gone without mental health or substance use care, can now start treatment the same day they see their PCP.
-Providers, who may have felt overwhelmed trying to meet the growing need for mental health care, now have a team of specialty trained mental health professionals working alongside them.
+Patients, who in the past might have gone without mental health or substance use care, can now start treatment the same day they see their PCPs.
+Providers, who may have felt overwhelmed trying to meet the growing need for mental healthcare, now have a team of specialty-trained mental health professionals working alongside them.

-- Each month, over 13,000 completed screening and/or monitoring events for depression, anxiety, alcohol and other substance use - Over 300 referrals for Collaborative Care are received each month - On average, over 650 patients are actively enrolled in Collaborative Care in any given month - Preliminary findings suggest more than 50% of artmouth-Hitchcock Medical Center and Clinics patients who engage in Collaborative Care for at least 6 weeks report a 50% or better reduction in measures of depression and/or anxiety. - The Psychiatry Consultation program launched in 2016 and has provided over 1,600 Psychiatric eConsultations to Primary Care providers and their patients. eConsults are available to guide the care of adults, children, geriatrics, and those with substance use concerns.
+- Each month, more than 13,000 completed screening and/or monitoring events for depression, anxiety, alcohol and other substance use. - More than 300 referrals for Collaborative Care are received each month. - On average, more than 650 patients are actively enrolled in Collaborative Care in any given month. - Preliminary findings suggest more than 50% of Dartmouth Hitchcock Medical Center (DHMC) and Clinics patients who engage in Collaborative Care for at least 6 weeks report a 50% or better reduction in measures of depression and/or anxiety. - The Psychiatry Consultation program launched in 2016 has provided nore than 1,600 psychiatric eConsultations to primary care providers and their patients.
+These eConsults are available to guide the care of adults, children, seniors and those with substance use concerns.

-Cumulative # of Waivered Providers thru Dec 2021
+Cumulative # of Waivered Providers through Dec.
+2021